What It Means When Your Insurance Wants a Home Inspection

 During a 4-point inspection, an inspector will:

 The inspector will submit a report to your insurance agent, if you have one, who will then give it to the underwriter at your insurance company.
-If you fail the 4-point inspection, the inspector can give you tips and recommendations on how to remedy your home to make it eligible for coverage.
+If you failed the homeowners insurance inspection, the inspector can give you tips and recommendations on how to remedy your home to make it eligible for coverage.

 4. Wind Mitigation Inspection